Know before you go

 Let us know you’re interested!
 Email email@example.com or call 024 7630 2912.

 In the spring of 2016, a unique partnership project from Warwickshire Wildlife Trust, Playbox Theatre and the Shakespeare Birthplace Trust completed an audio trail across the Welcombe Hills.
 The project was funded by the Heritage Lottery Fund.
-The audio trail can be downloaded prior to your visit or you can access the audio on your mobile phone by scanning the QR codes located at key points on site or visit Warwickshire Wildlife Trust's 'Wild Trails' website to access the audio and download them to your phone.
+The audio trail can be listened to here.

 For more information about the Welcombe Hills, we recommend Gavin Griffiths' website www.thewelcombehills.co.uk.